A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: A connection with random recursive trees

 \begin{prop}[\cite{BertoinBaur}] The process $\Xs^{R}$ is a binary OU type growth-fragmentation with characteristics $(\kappa_{R}, 1)$ in the sense of Corollary \ref{Ch4:cor:binary}, where

 with $\psi$ denoting the digamma function, that is the logarithmic derivative of the gamma function.
-Equivalently, $\Xs^{R}$ has characteristics $(0,-\gamma + 2\log 2, \nu,1)$, where $\gamma = 0.57721\ldots$ is the Euler-Mascheroni constant, and the binary dislocation measure $\nu$ is specified by
+Equivalently, $\Xs^{R}$ has characteristics $(0,-\gamma + 2\log 2, \nu,1)$, where $\gamma = 0.57721\ldots$ is the Euler-Mascheroni constant, and the dislocation measure $\nu$ is binary in the sense of Definition~\ref{Ch4:dfn:binary}, specified by

 \end{prop}

 Then by Proposition~\ref{Ch4:prop:branching} and Theorem~\ref{Ch4:thm:mean}, we recover immediately Theorem~3.4 in \cite{BertoinBaur}, which states the Markov property of $\Xs^{R}$ and that for every $t\geq 0$ and $q> \e^{t}$, there is